Bill Keys and the Desert Queen Ranch

 For additional information about Joshua Tree National Park, located about one hundred and twenty miles east of Los Angeles.

-There is no lodging in the park, however there are near by motels, hotels and many camping sites in the park, for more information or for on-line camping and motel reservation click here.
+There is no lodging in the park, however there are nearby motels, hotels and many camping sites in the park.
+For more information or for on-line camping and motel reservations click here.

 - How to Turn Your Smartphone into a Survival Tool

 - 26 Tips for Surviving in the Desert